News & Views

 We are proud of our role in supporting organisations to initiate, adopt and sustain at-scale quality and cost improvement programmes.

-We can support national networks of ICS/STPs to introduce and sustain the improvements required to meet the 10-15 per cent real-terms cost reduction target set by the NHS for April 2021.
-Our systems assurance expertise will help to maximise economies of scale and value for money, unlocking funds for investment in better care quality and technological advances.
+We supported ICS/STPs to introduce and sustain the improvements required to meet the 10-15 per cent real-terms cost reduction target set by the NHS for April 2021.
+Our systems assurance expertise helped to maximise economies of scale and value for money, unlocking funds for investment in better care quality and technological advances.

 We use a structured approach to identify improvement opportunities and motivate sustainable change, which can be summarised as follows: